csaunier/rijksmuseum/README.md

 - Why alias are not working...
 - Add a custom render for RTL (https://testing-library.com/docs/react-testing-library/setup/#custom-render)
 - Api key should be kept in a vault
+- Use tool to reduce image size
+- Add eslint rules to organize import at top of files
+- Add CI workflow to deploy website